5 days ago

 The startup is not in real estate, gambling, or leveraged products

-The investment is direct (equity) or indirect (via mutual fund)
+The investment is direct (equity) or indirect (via a mutual fund)

 FEMA reporting is done, if applicable